Prepare and Pay for College

 Need-Based Financial Aid - Financial aid that relies upon financial need as the criterion for eligibility.
-Need is determined by subtracting the expected family contribution, via the FAFSA, from the institution's established cost of attendance.
+Need is determined by subtracting the expected family contribution, via the FAFSA and/or Profile, from the institution's established cost of attendance.

 OMB - The Office of Management and Budget is responsible for the overall budget of the United States government, and for the efficient operation of government agencies.

 Origination Fee - A fee charged and deducted from the proceeds of a loan before the loan is disbursed.
 In the federal loan programs, the origination fee is paid to the government to offset its costs.